Managing-Library-Mobile-App/Backend/docker_and_setup/SETUP.md

 Pip

 # CONTAINER REQUIREMENTS
-Docker
-(Docker Desktop on Windows)
+Docker (and Docker Desktop on Windows)

 # DOWNLOAD
 To download the application, use clone https://github.com/Managing-Library-Mobile-App/Backend.git

 # REQUIRED SECRET FILES
-To actually run the app, two files are required in the static folder: cert.pem and key.pem They are not in the repository and need to be added manually as they cannot be exposed
+To run the app, two files are required in the static folder: cert.pem and key.pem They are not in the repository and need to be added manually as they cannot be exposed

 # LOCAL SETUP